DavidWells/analytics/site/main/source/tutorials/handling-campaign-parameters.md

 ---
-title: 'Fire custom logic for utm campaign parameters'
+title: 'Fire custom logic for UTM campaign parameters'
-description: Listen for utm campaign parameters and trigger custom logic with an analytics plugin or listener
+description: Listen for UTM campaign parameters and trigger custom logic with an analytics plugin or listener
 pageTitle: Handling campaign parameters
-subTitle: Listen for utm campaign parameters with a plugin or listener
+subTitle: Listen for UTM campaign parameters with a plugin or listener
 ---

-`utm` tracking tokens are very commonly used for measuring the effectiveness of marketing campaigns.
-They are very useful when running ads, sending emails, and tracking traffic from external sources.
+`UTM` tracking tokens are commonly used for measuring the effectiveness of marketing campaigns.
+They are handy when running ads, sending emails, and tracking traffic from external sources.

-When using the [google analytics plugin](https://getanalytics.io/plugins/google-analytics/), these are automatically sent into google analytics.
+When using the [google analytics plugin](https://getanalytics.io/plugins/google-analytics/), these UTM parameters are automatically sent into google analytics.

 > But, what if we want to save the campaign data in other tools?